yyuuliang/darkflow-udacity/README.md

 tensorboard --logdir="train"
 ```
 - Run the detctor with validation csv file.
 This is used to calculate the performance output.
-I suggest to use a csv file only contains the validation dataset info.
-This will greatly enhance the running speed.
-Because, until now, I use a "loop" to find the picture info in csv file.
-Yes this is stupid and I will change the code once I have time -_-
 ```bash
 # utils/udacity_voc_csv.py: line 30
 if test: